 Endoscopy

-An endoscopy is a procedure where organs inside your body are looked at using an instrument called an endoscope.
+An Endoscopy is a procedure where organs inside your body are looked at using an instrument called an endoscope.

 An endoscope is a long, thin, flexible tube that has a light and camera at one end.
 Images of the inside of your body are shown on a television screen.